ankitkanojia/firebase-react/README.md

 # FireBase Push Notification In React APP.
-React feont-end application uses the firebase push notifications to display real-time push notification whenever events are fired. firebase provides real-time push notifications or database interactions.
+React front-end application uses the firebase push notifications to display real-time push notification whenever events are fired. firebase provides real-time push notifications or database interactions.
 Therefor, whenever we required any such kind of functionality we can use firebase service.

 #  What is Firebase Cloud Messaging?
 Firebase Cloud Messaging Platform (formerly named as GCM) is a no-cost free notification service provide by Google which enables (third-party or cross-platform) app developers to send notifications from GCM (Google Cloud Messaging) servers to their users.